Gerstner Family Foundation

 Board Members

-Louis V. Gerstner, Jr. - Chairman Former chairman and CEO of IBM Corporation (1993-2002).
-Founder of the foundation in 1989.
-As Gerstner has stated: "Access to a quality education is not automatic for people in our society.
+Louis V. Gerstner, Jr. (1942-2025) - Founder and Former Chairman Former chairman and CEO of IBM Corporation (1993-2002).
+Founded the foundation in 1989.
+As Gerstner stated: "Access to a quality education is not automatic for people in our society.
 Somebody has to help.
 What I want to do is help young people who have the capacity, have the commitment, and are willing to work hard, but the hurdle is they are consigned to a poor performing school and cannot escape without financial resources their families cannot afford."
+He passed away on December 27, 2025, at age 83.

 Senior Staff